Metempsychosis

-History

-It is unclear how the doctrine of metempsychosis arose in Greece.
-It is easiest to assume that earlier ideas which had never been extinguished were used for religious and philosophic purposes.

 Orphism

-The Orphic religion, which held it, first appeared in Thrace upon the semi-barbarous northeastern frontier.
-Orpheus, its legendary founder, is said to have taught that soul and body are united by a compact unequally binding on either; the soul is divine, immortal and aspires to freedom, while the body holds it in fetters as a prisoner.
-Death dissolves this compact, but only to reimprison the liberated soul after a short time, for the wheel of birth revolves inexorably.
-Thus the soul continues its journey, alternating between a separate unrestrained existence and fresh reincarnation, round the wide circle of necessity, as the companion of many bodies of men and animals.
-To these unfortunate prisoners Orpheus proclaims the message of liberation—that they stand in need of the grace of redeeming gods, Dionysus in particular—and calls them to turn to the gods by ascetic piety and self-purification: the purer their lives, the higher will be their next reincarnation, until the soul has completed the spiral ascent of destiny to live forever as a God from whom it comes.
-Such was the teaching of Orphism, which appeared in Greece about the 6th century BCE, organized itself into private and public mysteries at Eleusis and elsewhere, and produced copious literature.
+A belief in metempsychosis has been associated with Orphism, the name given to a religious movement said in antiquity to have been founded by the legendary poet Orpheus.
+Orphism is said to hold that soul and body are united by a contract unequally binding on either.
+The soul is divine but immortal and aspires to freedom, while the body holds it in fetters as a prisoner.
+Death dissolves that contract but only to reimprison the liberated soul after a short time, for the wheel of birth revolves inexorably.
+Thus, the soul continues its journey and alternates between a separate unrestrained existence and a fresh reincarnation around the wide circle of necessity, as the companion of many bodies of men and animals.
+To those unfortunate prisoners, Orpheus proclaims the message of liberation, that they stand in need of the grace of redeeming gods, Dionysus in particular, and calls them to turn to the gods by ascetic piety and self-purification: the purer their lives, the higher their next reincarnation will be, until the soul has completed the spiral ascent of destiny to live forever as a God from whom it comes.

 Pre-Socratic philosophy

 The earliest Greek thinker with whom metempsychosis is connected is Pherecydes of Syros, but Pythagoras, who is said to have been his pupil, is its first famous philosophic exponent.
-Pythagoras is not believed to have invented the doctrine or to have imported it from Egypt.
-Instead, he made his reputation by bringing the Orphic doctrine from northeastern Hellas to Magna Graecia and creating societies for its diffusion.
+Walter Burkert has argued that Pythagoras may have introduced metempsychosis to Orphism.
+He suggests that modern scholarship's tendency to separate Orphism from early Pythagoreanism is a retrojection, possibly of Nietzschean ideas about the opposition of the Apollonian (associated with Pythagoreanism) and the Dionysian (associated with Orphism), whereas for the Greeks, Apollo and Dionysus were brothers and not so clearly differentiated.
+Pythagoras offered as evidence for metempsychosis his own recollection of past lives, a superhuman form of wisdom that contributed to his reputation as a prophet.